JuliaDiffusionBayes/DiffusionDefinition.jl/docs/src/manual/defining_diffusions.md

 DD.parameter_names(P_f64) == (:p1, :p2, :p3, :σ)
 DD.parameters(P_f64) == Dict(:p1 => 10.0, :p2 => 28.0, :p3 => 8.0/3.0, :σ => 0.2)
 ```
-More functions are automatically defined in the background for each generated `DiffusionProcess`, to learn more about them see [Convenience Functions](@ref utility_functions).
+More functions are automatically defined in the background for each generated `DiffusionProcess`, to learn more about them see the list of [Utility Functions](@ref utility_functions).

 # Systematic explanations
 --------------------------------------------------------------------------------